In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 Pet Owners Claim Vet Malpractice Killed Dogs/Pet Owners Fight for Better Animal Health Care (Dallas/Fort Worth), cbs11tv.com, March 21-22, 2007 (Interview with Greg Munson, Julie Catalano, Jack Wolfson, Janie Carpenter DVM

-2004 - The Power of Forgiving, Lisa Collier Cool, Reader's Digest, May 2004 (Interview with Julie Catalano)
+2004 - The Power of Forgiveness, Lisa Collier Cool, Reader's Digest, May 2004 (Interview with Julie Catalano)

 A STATE OF DISGRACE: Is the Texas State Board of Veterinary Medical Examiners Really Protecting the Public?